 Your list of expectations may be greater or different than those of their other clients, and it’s important to ask targeted questions to measure the fit between you and your writer.

 Interviews can be conducted via phone, Skype, or email.
 All you need are those targeted questions and an expectation of the type of answers you are looking for.

 This is also a fantastic way to gauge your work chemistry.
-You may spend a lot of time communicating with you writer so it’s important not only that they be a stellar writer, but that you work well together.
+You may spend a lot of time communicating with your writer so it’s essential not only that they be a stellar writer but that you work well together.